 Before the invention of antibiotics, most of our dealings with bacteria—at least, the dangerous ones—ended in death.
-Because of that, most of us view hand sanitizer, the powerful bacterial annihilator that it is, as something we should use liberally without fear of health consequences.
-Now, as the novel coronavirus (SARS-CoV-2) threatens people’s health around the world, the gel has become a steady fixture of daily life.
+At least partly because of that, we have viewed hand sanitizer, the powerful bacterial annihilator that it is, as something we should use liberally without fear of health consequences.
+Now, after more than a year of living with the threat of the novel coronavirus (SARS-CoV-2), the stuff has become a steady fixture of daily life.
 Its role as destroyer-of-all-microbes has become a vital component to public health.
 But where do our delicate microbiomes fit into this microscopic battlefield?

 Over the past decade, microbes have taken on a new, positive role in our lives.
 We’ve figured out that in addition to the bad microbes that can infect us, our bodies are teeming with good bacteria that help us digest food, potentially prevent autoimmune diseases, and even stave off infections from happening in the first place.
 Unfortunately, antibacterials don’t discriminate bad from good.
 And that puts users at a crossroads: Should we continue using things like hand sanitizer to avoid disease, or should we embrace germy hands for the sake of our health?